chrfla/sec-filings-nlp/README.md

 #### Results
-The results are store in three main folders, with content described as follows:
+The results are store in three main folders with content described as follows:

 `results/SIM/...`
 - Cosine similarity